MarkWieczorek/mapmanager/_posts/2016-04-22-release-notes.md

 ### 20160422 Update (file version 20151224)

+This is a major release with new features, improvements, and bug fixes.
+The file format has not changed but the options have.
+Please remake your options!

 #### New Features

 - Jumping spines
-- Added jumping to map search

 Jumping spines are specified just like other persistent spines. select spines in both time-points and hit keyboard 'p'.
 When you make jumping spines, the source and destination spines are required to be subtraction and addition respectively.

+- Added jumping to map search

+- No more limitation on length of file names when importing into stack browser

 - Plot run +/- now has option to set 'row' of run